A person with long hair tied back, wearing a checkered shirt, smiles slightly against a light, neutral background.

 Potential Health Benefits of Oats

 Oats are considered a “super food” by many for their wide range of potential health benefits.
 Research supporting its role in heart health is so robust that the U.S. Food and Drug Administration (FDA) approved the first food-based health claim stating that the soluble fiber found in oats is associated with a reduced risk for coronary heart disease.3 But the potential benefits don’t stop there.
-There are even more reasons to love oats, including potential benefits in many areas of health, including:
+There are even more reasons to love oats, including potential benefits in many areas of health, including the following.

-Cardiovascular health: The fiber found in oats has been found to reduce total cholesterol, LDL cholesterol, and triglycerides, thereby offering cardiovascular health benefits.
-Soluble fiber forms a viscous gel and binds to cholesterol and bile in the intestines, allowing for more efficient cholesterol elimination through the stool.4 Beta glucan fiber may also affect cholesterol metabolism by modulating the gut microbiota.5 Furthermore, avenanthramide, a unique antioxidant found in oats may enhance nitric oxide production, which would benefit blood pressure, vascular elasticity, and blood vessel function.6
+The fiber found in oats has been found to reduce total cholesterol, LDL cholesterol, and triglycerides, thereby offering cardiovascular health benefits.
+Soluble fiber forms a viscous gel and binds to cholesterol and bile in the intestines, allowing for more efficient cholesterol elimination through the stool.4

-Blood sugar balance: Consuming whole grain oats has been found to reduce the risk for type 2 diabetes and improve post-prandial blood sugar balance.
+Consuming whole grain oats has been found to reduce the risk for type 2 diabetes and improve post-prandial blood sugar balance.
 The main proposed mechanism for improved glycemic control is the viscous nature of beta glucan fiber, which slows carbohydrate digestion and absorption of glucose.
 Secondary mechanisms have also been proposed in the literature, including beta glucan’s potential ability to downregulate the expression of glucose transporters.7

-Gut health: Oat fiber, mainly soluble beta-glucan fiber, supports regularity and acts as a prebiotic.
+Oat fiber, mainly soluble beta-glucan fiber, supports regularity and acts as a prebiotic.
 Some research suggests that the benefits of beta-glucan fiber from oats may extend beyond its viscous binding properties.
-Oat beta glucan fiber has been shown to modulate the intestinal microbiota through its prebiotic activity, and may increase bacterial strains that positively affect bile acid metabolism and short chain fatty acid production.
-These same beneficial strains, including L. reuteri and Akkermansia muciniphilia, are associated with improved gut barrier function.8,9
+Oat beta glucan fiber has been shown to modulate the intestinal microbiota through its prebiotic activity and may increase bacterial strains that positively affect bile acid metabolism and short chain fatty acid production.

-Immune support: The potential health benefits of oats and beta-glucan fiber has included anti-cancer, anti-inflammatory, and immune-modulating properties.
+The potential health benefits of oats and beta-glucan fiber has included anti-cancer, anti-inflammatory, and immune-modulating properties.
 Beta-glucans may be recognized directly by the innate immune system.
-Several immune cells including neutrophils, macrophages, and dendritic cells express beta-glucan sensitive receptors.10 In addition, gut microbes utilize beta-glucan as a prebiotic, preferentially supporting the beneficial bacteria that produce short chain fatty acids.
-These actions support immune function via associated gut-related immune function.11-13
+Several immune cells including neutrophils, macrophages, and dendritic cells express beta-glucan sensitive receptors.10

 With such a wide range of potential health benefits, it’s no wonder oats – a common breakfast staple – has evolved beyond the bowl to become more popular than ever.